Who We Are

 076_JoannaHeigisHeadshots2017.jpg

-Joanna Kelly, LMFT, RPT, DDP1
+Joanna Kelly, LMFT-S, RPT-S, DDP1

-Owner, Therapist
+Owner, Psychotherapist

 As a little girl, I wanted to be a train engineer when I grew up.
 There was just something incredible about standing on a station platform and feeling the sheer exhilaration as the powerful engine sped by.
 By the age of 23, with a BA in Cultural Anthropology and a minor in World Religions, engineer dreams yielded to more practical ones of understanding social issues related to culture, race and identity.
 But it wasn't until I experienced some "real life" with its unexpected complications, difficult parenting issues and challenging relationship struggles that I realized my ultimate goal was to be a therapist.
 I received my Masters degree and licensure in Marriage and Family Therapy, which I believe is the best blend of mental health, life experience and cultural focus.
 In addition, I've completed specialized training to become a Registered Play Therapist and specialize in treating mental health issues in children.
 I have also completed the rigorous program for Permanency and Adoption Competency Certification (PACC) through the U of MN.
 I have additional training in Theraplay-1, Dyadic Developmental Psychotherapy (DDP)-1 and Accelerated Resolution Therapy (ART)-1.